view7677/java-interview-questions/pages/Questions.md

 837. How will you create a repository in GIT?
 838. What are the different ways to start work in GIT?
 839. GIT is written in which language?
-840. What does ‘git pull’ command in GIT do internally?
+840. What does `git pull` command in GIT do internally?
-841. What does ‘git push’ command in GIT do internally?
+841. What does `git push` command in GIT do internally?
 842. What is git stash?
 843. What is the meaning of ‘stage’ in GIT?
 844. What is the purpose of git config command?